 - Tue.
 7/28 – Future of Education and Youth Organizing

 - Emily Wong is a first-generation Chinese American with immigrant and working-class parents.
 Emily is an incoming second-year at UC Davis majoring in communication, and possibly also sociology.
-She started her political journey in social justice two years ago as a Youth MOJO member at CPA.
+She started her political journey in social justice two years ago as a Youth MOJO member at Chinese Progressive Association.
 Together with MOJOers, Emily helped organize a youth-led campaign, “Our Healing in Our Hands” to win $1.25 million in mental health resources in SFUSD.

 - Tue.
 8/4 – No Justice, No Peace: The Future We Want

 - Pam Tau Lee is Chinese Progressive Association’s co-founder, retired labor educator, and CPA’s Board Chair Emeritus.
 She was a participant at the First National People of Color Environmental Leadership Summit and contributor to the Principles of Environmental Justice, a co-founder of the Asian Pacific Environmental Network and the Just Transition Alliance.
 She is also currently the chair of the International Coalition for Human Rights in the Philippines-US.